Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 Mix and match, or keep them all the same.
 It’s all up to you!

-Now, you could use Contact paper (like this pretty floral design) or duct tape (like this fun 6-pack of colors), both of which would be super durable, or even aluminum foil to cover them.
-But since this is for my daughters’ room and they have nice bright colors, I chose a cheery robin’s egg blue, hot pink, and left-over My Little Pony wrapping paper.
+Now, you could use Contact paper, like this pretty floral design.
+Or use duct tape, like this fun 6-pack of colors.
+Both of these would be super durable.
+You could even use aluminum foil to cover them.
+As I mentioned, this is for my daughters’ room.
+They have nice bright colors.
+So I chose a cheery robin’s egg blue, hot pink, and left-over My Little Pony wrapping paper.

 Here are the wrapped boxes.